 How do I access academic journals and other campus subscriptions remotely?

-Option 2: To gain access without being on campus VPN, go through the libraries website: https://www.library.wisc.edu
+To gain access, go through the libraries website: https://www.library.wisc.edu.

-- Click “Search the Catalog” on the top left portion of the page and select “Databases.”
+Click the dropdown that says “Search the Catalog” on the top left to change the selection to either “Articles” or “Databases.”

 Here area few online tips and tricks: https://www.library.wisc.edu/help/research-tips-tricks/